GuanBam/Machine-Learning/NewBee/Chapter 3 Decision Tree/Readme.md

 Decision tree do not required too much knowledge of machine learning.
 Basic concept of Decision Tree is judge the data one step by one step.

-Pros: Not complex, easy to understand the result, do not senstive to missing values, able to deal with non-relevant features.
+Pros: Not complex, the result is easy to understand, not senstive to missing values, able to deal with non-relevant features.
 Cons: May overfitting

+The idea is, for a certain feature, it may decide the class of the instance.
+For example: Consider we have a vechical.
+If it with four wheels, it will much more likely to be a car.
+If it with two wheels, it could be a motorcycle or bicycle, and we will need other feature to decide what it will be.
+So the first step will be check if it got four wheels, if yes, then we can consider it is a car, if not, we go to next step and find next feature to figure out what it is.

 # 3.1 Algorithm Logic
 . user need figure out which feature is used to split the data.